1

 rejected, the BB became dominant (by default), became amplified, and now

 rules under the sponsorship of the Academic Establishment.
-The only "debate"
+The only

-is persuasive.
+versions is persuasive.

 Steady State.